uhollerbach/wile/README.md

   Runge-Kutta-based solver for the Volterra equations; in addition to testing first-class closures, this might be a useful example for an ODE solver.

+- `gthread-test.scm` is a test of the very simple cooperative threads library, but already throws around a fair number of continuations.

 ## Configuration and installation details